Leadership & Governance

 Audit Committee

-Chaired by Jeff Corray, our Audit Committee advises our Board on the effectiveness of our management procedures.
+Chaired by Liz Ditchburn, our Audit Committee advises our Board on the effectiveness of our management procedures.
 It receives reports on risk, control and governance of the Centre, offers advice to the Board and monitors the resulting actions.
 The Audit Committee oversees the development and implementation of key policies on behalf of the Board.

 Nomination Committee